One Woman’s Tragic Destiny in War-torn France

 Why is the fate of Severine so dependent upon three men?
 And, why would a woman choose to have a child during such a tumultuous, uncertain time?

 Séverine is less independent that she would like to think she is.
 She has always been cossetted and coddled, first by her parents and her sister Caroline, then by the lady of the castle who has taken her under her wing.
 Her childhood friend Paul loves her unconditionally and even Luc ignores his unrequited love and can’t bring himself not to love her.
 As far as having a child during such a tumultuous time is concerned, Séverine has only one goal: to ignore her husband’s political leanings and concentrate on getting him to make her a baby.
 The “baby” of her own family, her only strong desire in life is to have a child of her own to coddle and cajole and love the way she has been coddled and cajoled and loved – war or no war.

 Why did the protagonist return to such a dangerous and risky place at such a dangerous time?

 Séverine is beautiful, intelligent, saucy and headstrong.
 She generally does what she wants and doesn’t listen to other people.
-She puts her urgent need to get away from the deception she has suffered from her cheating husband before any considerations of safety.
+She puts her urgent need to get away from her cheating husband before any considerations of safety.
 For her, living with a man who lied to her was untenable.
-Next to the solace that being in her hometown in the castle with the countess will bring her, the question of whether the area is dangerous or risky seems to be superfluous.
+Next to the comfort and solace she will find in the castle with the countess, the question of whether the area is dangerous or risky seems to be superfluous.

 Why do you defend, or at least seem to defend, a woman who has (supposedly) betrayed her country by collaborating with the Nazis?